bachng2017/tdq/README.md

 ```

 ## Features
-A wrapper for td-client that focus on SQL query with following feature
+A wrapper for td-client that focus on SQL query with following features
 - bash-like history-list editing (e.g. Control-P scrolls back to the last command, Control-N forward to the next one, Control-F moves the cursor to the right non-destructively, Control-B moves the cursor to the left non-destructively, etc.).
 - directly execute SQL to the remote TD endpoint
 - support multi-line queries